Hasmelash95/heavenly-beauty/README.md

 ### Future Features

 As the website customer base grows, more pages can be added with more in depth beauty advice.
-Perhaps expand into hair and nail care too.
+Perhaps the website can expand into hair and nail care too.
 More subscribers might also be an opportunity to provide different deals.
 Maybe more perks if they upgrade to a 7.99 (GBP) membership.
 The website and algorithm will need better upkeep with the increasing client base.
+Merchandise could be another path to keeping up with higher costs.

 ## Testing <a name="testing">